-The Fixing America's Surface Transportation Act (FAST Act) defines fixed guideway (FG) as a public transportation facility:
+The FAST Act defines fixed guideway (FG) as a public transportation facility:

-- Using and occupying a separate ROW for the exclusive use of public transportation;
+- Using and occupying a separate ROW for the exclusive use of public transportation,

 - Using rail,

 - Using a fixed catenary system,

 - For a passenger ferry system, or

 - For a Bus Rapid Transit system.

-Bus lanes must be dedicated to transit at all times to be considered fixed guideway.
+Bus lanes must be dedicated to transit at all times to be considered FG.
 Lanes that allow bicycles and/or cars making a turn are considered to be dedicated to transit.
 Lanes that allow taxis are not dedicated to transit.
+Lanes that allow commercial trucks in addition to transit vehicles, sometimes called Transit and Truck Priority or Freight Access and Transit Lanes, are not considered Fixed Guideway or High Intensity Bus in NTD reporting or in FTA apportionments.